 Rebecca is a teacher first and a dog trainer second.
 She believes that in order to have a well-behaved dog, it is the owner who must be taught first.
 Rebecca thrives on interaction with both people and pets and brings passion and determination to her work.
 She believes that every dog has potential, no matter the age or breed, and that if it can be done, it can be done using positive methods.
-Rebecca has been training dogs professionally for 12 years and does not subscribe to the use of force or intimidation.
-Training is about a bond of trust and love between dog and handler.
+Rebecca is a Certified Professional Dog Trainer (CPDT-KA) and has been training dogs professionally for 12 years.
+She does not subscribe to the use of force or intimidation and believes that training is about a bond of trust and love between dog and handler.

 Within every dog is the potential to be amazing.
 This is what Meredith loves to teach her clients and friends!
 Meredith has always surrounded herself with animals.
 She spent her younger years volunteering at her local animal shelter where she fell in love with animal rescue and began fostering dogs.
 Her interests led her to delve deeply into dog training and behavior.
 In 2015, Meredith managed a doggy daycare where she managed playgroups and learned about dogs’ social behaviors and group dynamics.
-Meredith is currently employed at Shelby Humane Society as the foster and volunteer coordinator.
-She also leads WoofPack, their shelter dog training program, and does behavior modification with shelter dogs experiencing issues ranging from extreme fear to reactivity to resource guarding.
+Meredith is a Certified Professional Dog Trainer (CPDT-KA) and is also employed at Shelby Humane Society as the foster and volunteer coordinator.
+She leads WoofPack, their shelter dog training program, and does behavior modification with shelter dogs experiencing issues ranging from extreme fear to reactivity to resource guarding.

 If you love your job, there is no such thing as work, and when it comes to dog training, there are few things Anthony loves more.
 He believes training needs to be as much fun for the dog as it is for the human and that relationship-building and communication are crucial.
 When it comes to Anthony, there are absolutely no strangers.
 He loves making connections with others – both human and canine – and has a calm spirit that even the shyest dog finds welcoming, hence his special interest in working with fearful and anxious dogs.